Emotional Intelligence Toolkit

 There are countless techniques for managing stress.
 Yoga, mindfulness meditation, and exercise are just a few examples of stress-relieving activities that work wonders.
-But in the heat of the moment—during a high-pressured job interview, for example, or a disagreement with your spouse—you can't just excuse yourself to meditate or take a long walk.
-For these situations, you need something more immediate and accessible.
+But in the heat of the moment, during a high-pressured job interview, for example, or a disagreement with your spouse, you can't just excuse yourself to meditate or take a long walk.
+In these situations, you need something more immediate and accessible.

-One of the speediest and most reliable ways to stamp out stress is by engaging one or more of your senses—sight, sound, taste, smell, touch, or movement.
-But since everyone is different, you’ll need to do some experimenting to discover what works best for you—but the payoff is huge.
+One of the speediest and most reliable ways to stamp out stress is to engage one or more of your senses—sight, sound, taste, smell, touch—or through movement.
+Since everyone is different, you’ll need to do some experimenting to discover which technique works best for you—but the payoff is huge.
 You can stay calm, productive, and focused when you know how to quickly relieve stress.

-Social interaction is our body's most evolved and surefire strategy for regulating the nervous system.
+Social interaction is your body's most evolved and surefire strategy for regulating the nervous system.
 Talking face-to-face with a relaxed and caring listener can help you quickly calm down and release tension.
-Although you can't always have a pal to lean on in the middle of a stressful situation, maintaining a network of close relationships is important for your mental health.
-Between quick sensory-based stress relief and good listeners, you'll have your bases covered.
+Although you can't always have a pal to lean on in the middle of a stressful situation, maintaining a network of close relationships is vital for your mental health.
+Between sensory-based stress relief and good listeners, you'll have your bases covered.

 Observe your muscles and insides.
 Are your muscles tense or sore?
 Is your stomach tight, cramped, or aching?
 Are your hands or jaw clenched?

-Internally, we all respond to the “fight-or-flight” stress response the same: blood pressure rises, the heart pumps faster, and muscles constrict.
-Our bodies work hard and drain our immune system.
+Internally, we all respond the same way to the “fight-or-flight” stress response: your blood pressure rises, your heart pumps faster, and your muscles constrict.
+Your body works hard and drains your immune system.
 Externally, however, people respond to stress in different ways.

 The best way to quickly relieve stress often relates to your specific stress response: